 What was wrong with this story?

 Following that visit, her parents took her to Mount Barker Hospital.
 The doctor there also sent her home.
-She then saw her pediatrician, who took a blood sample, and later returned to the Women's and Children's hospital before dying from organ failure.
+She then saw her pediatrician, who took a blood sample, and later returned to the Women's and Children's hospital.

 The parents testified in court that their daughter had open sores in her throat and that she was unable to eat or drink.
 They also testified that their daughter was never tested for herpes and that the family had to travel more than an hour each time they took her to the hospital, according to ABC News.